Tag: film

 Awesome Garbage: Cool as Ice

-At one point in the history of America-specifically the beautiful, stupid early 1990s-there was an awkward transition in pop culture when rap music was something on the verge of being a legitimate genre and something entertainers aped to seem hip without actually working too hard at making their rap good or authentic.
-While Will Smith […]
+At one point in the history of America -specifically the beautiful, stupid early 1990s – there was an awkward transition in pop culture when rap music was on the verge of being a mainstream genre and something entertainers aped to seem hip without actually working too hard at making their rap good or authentic.
+While…

 -